 - Requests money for disaster relief or another cause.

 Video: Email Phishing 101

-As criminals gain access to more information about people, Internet fraud attempts become more sophisticated and narrowly targeted.
+As criminals gain access to more information about people, fraud attempts become more sophisticated and narrowly targeted.
 These are some of the most common scams.

-Also be cautious of any link that doesn’t clearly indicate where it leads, like links that say (hover over these to see what's hidden beneath):
+Also, be cautious of any link that doesn’t clearly indicate where it leads.
+Hover over the links below to see what's hidden beneath:

 From addresses in emails are more complicated to check, but they are very EASY to fake.
-Anybody can make their From address look like it came from someone you trust just by the Display Name alone.
+Anybody can make a From address look like it came from someone you trust just by the Display Name alone.
 For example, an email may look like it’s from “Cornell Workday Notice” but on closer inspection, the email address is imacrook @ isteallstuff.com.
 You can investigate whether an email address is real by checking the email headers.